TM Q2 2026 Earnings Call Summary | Stock Taper

 • Operating Income: JPY 2 trillion for the first half of FY '26, with a full-year forecast of JPY 3.4 trillion.

-• Dividend: Interim dividend raised to JPY 45 per share; full-year forecast increased to JPY 95 per share.
+• Dividends: Interim dividend raised to JPY 45 per share; full-year forecast increased to JPY 95 per share.

 2. Strategic Updates and Business Highlights

-• Product Strategy: Introduction of the new Century brand and a clear definition of five brands within the Toyota Group to enhance customer choice.
+• Product Strategy: Introduction of the new Century brand and a clearer definition of the five brands within the Toyota Group to enhance customer choice.

-• Value Chain Profits: Expanded to JPY 2 trillion, attributed to high residual values and ease of repair of Toyota vehicles.
+• Value Chain Expansion: Operating income from the value chain reached JPY 2 trillion, attributed to strong customer loyalty and high residual values of Toyota vehicles.

-• Investment in Technology: New RAV4 to adopt Arene platform for software development, focusing on software-defined vehicles (SDVs).
+• Investment in Technology: The new RAV4 will utilize the Arene platform for software development, enhancing the company's capabilities in software-defined vehicles (SDVs).

 3. Forward Guidance and Outlook

-• Sales Forecast: Consolidated vehicle sales remain unchanged; Toyota and Lexus sales revised upward by 100,000 units to 10.5 million for the fiscal year.
+• Sales Forecast: Consolidated vehicle sales forecast remains unchanged; Toyota and Lexus sales revised upward by 100,000 units to 10.5 million for the full year.

-• Full-Year Financial Forecast: Sales revenues projected at JPY 49 trillion, operating income at JPY 3.4 trillion, and net income at JPY 2.93 trillion.
+• Full-Year Financial Projections: Sales revenues expected at JPY 49 trillion, operating income at JPY 3.4 trillion, and net income at JPY 2.93 trillion, despite challenges from U.S. tariffs.

 4. Bad News, Challenges, or Points of Concern

-• Supply Chain Risks: Potential risks from semiconductor shortages and reliance on external suppliers, particularly in light of geopolitical tensions.
+• Supply Chain Risks: Potential risks from semiconductor shortages and the need for alternative sourcing strategies.

 5. Notable Q&A Insights

-• Earning Power: Executives emphasized the importance of product quality and customer loyalty in maintaining earning power despite external challenges.
+• Earning Power: Management emphasized the importance of product quality and customer loyalty in maintaining earning power, despite external challenges.

-• Hybrid Vehicle Growth: Strong demand for hybrids is expected to continue, while BEV demand has not met initial expectations.
+• Hybrid Vehicle Growth: Strong demand for hybrid vehicles is expected to continue, while battery electric vehicle (BEV) demand has not met initial expectations.

-• Local Production Strategy: Commitment to maintaining domestic production levels in Japan while also increasing local production in North America.
+• Local Production Strategy: Commitment to maintaining domestic production in Japan while also increasing local production in other regions to enhance competitiveness.